justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 private ServletContext _servletContext;
 ```

-> The value we have set here for `osgi.web.symbolicname` matches the value for `Bundle-SymbolicName` in our [bnd.bnd](./liferay-n8n6.zip/n8n6-impl/bnd.bnd).
+> The value we have set here for `osgi.web.symbolicname` matches the value for `Bundle-SymbolicName` in our [bnd.bnd file](./liferay-n8n6.zip/n8n6-impl/bnd.bnd).
 These values must match for the `ServletContext` to look in the proper location for the JSP.
 >
-> Note that, for the `ServletContext` to be properly generated, we also need to declare a unique value for `Web-ContextPath` in our bnd.bnd.
+> Note that, for the `ServletContext` to be properly generated, we also need to declare a unique value for `Web-ContextPath` in our bnd.bnd file.
 In our example, we have that set to the value `/commerce-checkout-step`.
-For a reference on these values, see [bnd.bnd](./liferay-n8n6.zip/n8n6-impl/bnd.bnd) for this example.
+For a reference on these values, see [the bnd.bnd file](./liferay-n8n6.zip/n8n6-impl/bnd.bnd) for this example.

 Next, we need to define the JSP for our checkout step's screen in the UI.
 In our example, we are simply adding placeholder text for some generic messages; you can see the implementation at [terms_and_conditions.jsp](./liferay-n8n6.zip/n8n6-impl/src/main/resources/META-INF/resources/terms_and_conditions.jsp).

 Lastly, we will need to add the language key for the name of our new checkout step.
 Add the key and its value to a [Language.properties](./liferay-n8n6.zip/n8n6-impl/src/main/resources/content/Language.properties) file within our module:

 ```
-example-step=Example step
+example-step=Example Step
 ```

 ## Conclusion